Nitinsoni03062024/Nitin.soni/_posts/2014-3-3-Hello-World.md

 > **Marge branch and files in git ?**

-We can't marge brachges of diffrence repository, and we can marg branch to another branch for copy the code, if any emplooye saying that, i want to wright the code in saprate, then i am creating saprate branch for user,
+We can marge brachges of diffrence repository, and we can marg branch to another branch for copy the code, if any emplooye saying that, i want to wright the code in saprate space, then i am creating saprate branch for user, after merge the data, data is available in both side. and data will merge in central repository, When same name file having diffrent contect in a diffrent branches, if you do merge data is conflict

-> **Note**

-we can merge data to difrent branches and files, data can conflict.
+> **we can merge data to difrent branches and files, data can conflict.**

 - git merge <branch name> ( from this command we can merge brach to another branch)
 - git log ( we can verify git log)